this morning i had the county court appeal of two separate decisions made in the magistrates’ court last year.

 the judge didn’t seem to be able to listen to and understand these simple arguments, i think he was just all tied up in his own repulsion to my mentality, later declaring that my human rights defence in the supreme court was akin to me stating that i am the only one that should be allowed to speak, which is of course exactly what i was trying to say.

-it was hard for me to sit in the dock in silence while all these ridiculous things were being said, such as that i was a zealot, and a fanatic — james politely stated that ‘zealot’ was perhaps a perjorative term, but the judge insisted i was indeed a bonafide zealot in his honourable assessment.
+it was hard for me to sit in the dock in silence while all these ridiculous things were being said, such as that i was a zealot, and a fanatic — james politely stated that ‘zealot’ was perhaps a pejorative term, but the judge insisted i was indeed a bona fide zealot in his honourable assessment.

-the macmillan dictionary (strangely the only one i could find that captures the common perjorative meaning of the word, with it’s implications of violence): ” zealot: someone who believes they are right to do whatever will help their political or religious ideas to succeed, even if it is cruel or unfair” — i guess i am being cruel and unfair to those huge multinational advertising companies who undemocratically dominate our media.
+the macmillan dictionary (strangely the only one i could find that captures the common pejorative meaning of the word, with it’s implications of violence): ” zealot: someone who believes they are right to do whatever will help their political or religious ideas to succeed, even if it is cruel or unfair” — i guess i am being cruel and unfair to those huge multinational advertising companies by peacefully protesting their undemocratic domination of our public spaces and media systems.

 another annoying thing the judge did was tell me, after reducing my jail sentence to a fine, that the only reason for his leniency was my guilty plea — i hadn’t plead guilty, i had only appealed the sentence to the finding of guilt which was made in response to my initial not guilty plea.

-anyway, it was a good result in some ways, and probably only went so well because i had representation, but it was a welcome reminder of how awful it is to have a judge insulting you directly in front of you without you having the opportunity to retort — i could have spoken out of turn (seen as i was given no turn, any speaking would have been out of turn) but i’m just really polite for a fanatical zealot, despite my officially declared cruelty and unfairness.
+anyway, it was a good result in some ways, and probably only went so well because i had representation, but it was a welcome reminder of how awful it is to have a judge insulting you directly in front of you without you having the opportunity to retort — i could have spoken out of turn (seen as i was given no turn, any speaking would have been out of turn) but i’m just really polite for a fanatical zealot.

-i’ll have to just start telling them the reason i don’t listen to them — because they never engage the real issues i am motivated by, because even they know they couldn’t possibly argue effectively against my motivating concerns, so instead they just retreat back to their highly restricted and basically ignorant positions regarding right and wrong — i’m sure they’ll understand and that that won’t just anger them further
+maybe i’ll just have to start telling them the reason i don’t listen to them — because they never engage the real issues i am motivated by, because even they know they couldn’t possibly argue effectively against my motivating concerns, so instead they just retreat back to their blinkered, purely-legalistic positions regarding right and wrong — i’m sure they’ll understand and that that won’t just anger them further :)